The Criterion Collection: DVD and Blu-ray

-Criterion entered the DVD market in 1998 with a reset numbering system, beginning with Seven Samurai, spine #2 (Grand Illusion, #1, was delayed for a year while restoration was underway on a then-newly-found camera negative).
-As with its laserdiscs, Criterion's early DVD editions of widescreen films were presented in the letterbox format, but Criterion did not anamorphically enhance its discs for 16:9 monitors until mid-1999 with its release of Insomnia (#47).
+Criterion entered the DVD market in 1998 with a reset numbering system, beginning with Seven Samurai, spine #2 (Grand Illusion, spine #1, was delayed for a year while restoration was underway on a then-newly-found camera negative).
+As with its laserdiscs, Criterion's early DVD editions of widescreen films were presented in the letterbox format, but Criterion did not anamorphically enhance its discs for 16:9 monitors until mid-1999 with its release of Insomnia (spine #47).

 Criterion was slow to expand into high-definition releases, partly because of the HD format war between Blu-ray and HD DVD.
-Once Blu-ray emerged as the industry-standard high-definition home-video format, Criterion began to release Blu-ray editions of select films from its collection, beginning with the Blu-ray release of Wong Kar-wai's Chungking Express (#453) on December 16, 2008.
+Once Blu-ray emerged as the industry-standard high-definition home-video format, Criterion began to release Blu-ray editions of select films from its collection, beginning with the Blu-ray release of Wong Kar-wai's Chungking Express (spine #453) in December 2008.

-Despite the emergence of Blu-ray as the industry-standard high-definition format, Janus/Criterion continues to support the DVD format.
-Most of their new Blu-ray releases accompanied by a standard-definition DVD version and/or a 4K version (see below).
-Previous releases are regularly revised and upgraded for the newer formats.
-"Dual format" packages that contained both DVD and Blu-ray discs were briefly experimented with between November 2013 with their release of the Zatoichi boxset (#679), up through September 2014 with All That Jazz (#724), in response to negative customer feedback.
+Despite the emergence of Blu-ray as the industry-standard high-definition format, Janus/Criterion continued to support the DVD format.
+Most of their new Blu-ray releases were accompanied by a standard-definition DVD version.
+In 2013, about 60% of the discs sold by Criterion were Blu-rays, while 40% were DVDs.
+"Dual format" packages that contained both DVD and Blu-ray discs were briefly experimented with between November 2013 with their release of the Zatoichi boxset (spine #679), up through September 2014 with All That Jazz (spine #724), in response to negative customer feedback.

-Aside from the core catalog, the company has also released films through its Essential Art House, Eclipse, Merchant Ivory and Janus Contemporaries lines, as well as a few releases outside of any product line.
+Aside from the core catalog, the company has also released films through its Essential Art House, Eclipse, Merchant Ivory, and Janus Contemporaries lines, as well as a few releases outside of any product line.
 Many of these releases have also been collected and sold in various box sets.

-In early 2016 for the first time in its history, Criterion announced it would begin releasing its catalogue outside of the US and Canada (earlier international Criterion titles such as the Japanese LaserDisc of Blade Runner were licensed to other companies).
+In early 2016, for the first time in its history, Criterion announced it would begin releasing its catalogue outside of the US and Canada (earlier international Criterion titles, such as the Japanese LaserDisc of Blade Runner, were licensed to other companies).
 In partnership with Sony Pictures Home Entertainment, releases began to be distributed with the launch of six titles in the U.K. during the month.
+When SPHE moved to Elevation Sales in the UK, the distribution moved to Spirit Entertainment.

 A Criterion Collection logotype: Blu-ray Criterion label, dates from the first movies released on December 16, 2008.

-Criterion's DVD releases are a mixture of NTSC-standard Region 0 (region-free) and Region 1 DVDs.
-Blu-ray discs are Region A-locked in North America or Region B-locked in the United Kingdom (though there are exceptions).
-However, when SPHE moved to Elevation Sales in the UK, the distribution moved to Spirit Entertainment.
+Criterion's DVD releases are Region 1 DVDs.
+Blu-ray discs are Region A-locked in North America or Region B-locked in the UK (though there are exceptions).